 Info

-We are very proud to announce the world's first and only Nvidia GH200 Grace-Hopper Superchip and Nvidia GB200 Grace-Blackwell Superchip-powered NV-linked, liquid-cooled, CDU-integrated, ready-to-use, "small-sized" rack server systems (GB300 Grace-Blackwell Ultra coming soon).
-Multiple NV-linked GH200, GB200 or GB300 act as a single giant GPU (CPU-GPU superchip) with one single giant coherent memory pool.
-We are the only ones who offer smaller systems than a complete rack with "only" 1, 2, 4, 8, 16 or 18 superchips (NVL2, NVL4, NVL8, NVL16 and NVL36).
-If you like AMD, we offer Mi325X and Mi300A systems too.
-All systems are available with a coolant distribution unit (CDU) integrated into the rack, are ready-to-use and are perfect for inferencing insanely huge LLMs, quick fine-tuning and training of LLMs, image and video generation and editing.
+Nothing is more valuable than intelligence.
+Luckily, inferencing, tuning and training gigantic cutting-edge LLMs has become a commodity.
+Thanks to state-of-the-art, open-source LLMs you can download for free, the only thing you need is suitabe hardware.
+We are proud to offer bleeding-edge Nvidia and AMD rack servers with the most competitive pricing in the world.
+From smaller air-cooled systems like the Nvidia GH200 Grace-Hopper Superchip and the HGX B200 and HGX B300 up to massive, NV-linked, liquid-cooled, CDU-integrated, ready-to-use Nvidia GB200 Grace-Blackwell Superchip and GB300 Grace-Blackwell Ultra Superchip systems.
+Multiple NV-linked (G)B200 or (G)B300 act as a single giant GPU with one single giant coherent memory pool.
+We are the only ones who offer smaller (half-size) systems than a complete NVL72 rack with "only" 18 superchips (NVL36).
+If you like AMD, we offer Mi325X and Mi350X systems too.
+All systems are perfect for inferencing insanely huge LLMs, quick fine-tuning and training of LLMs, image and video generation and editing as well as high-performance computing.

-• Deepseek R1 671B with 4-bit quantization needs at least 404GB of memory to swiftly run inference!
+• Deepseek R1 0528 685B with 4-bit quantization needs at least 410GB of memory to swiftly run inference!
 Nvidia Nemotron Ultra 253B with 8-bit quantization needs at least 270GB of memory to swiftly run inference!
-QwQ-32B with 16-bit quantization needs at least 66GB of memory to swiftly run inference!
-Luckily, GH200 has a minimum of 576GB, GB200 a minimum of 864GB, GB300 a minimum of 1056GB.
-With GH200 QwQ-32B in 16-bit can be run in VRAM only for ultra high inference speed (approx. 100 tokens/s).
-With Mi300 and GB200 Blackwell, as well as GB300 Blackwell Ultra this is also possible for Deepseek R1 671B.
-With GB200 Blackwell and GB300 Blackwell Ultra you can expect significantly more than 200 tokens/s.
+Qwen3-235B-A22B 2507 with 4-bit quantization needs at least 142GB of memory to swiftly run inference!
+Luckily, GH200 has a minimum of 576GB, GB300 a minimum of 784GB.
+With GH200 Qwen3-235B-A22B 2507 in 4bit can be run in VRAM only for ultra high inference speed (significantly more than 50 tokens/s).
+With Mi325/350 and GB200 Blackwell, as well as GB300 Blackwell Ultra this is also possible for Deepseek R1 0528 685B.
+With GB200 Blackwell and GB300 Blackwell Ultra you can expect up to 1000 tokens/s.
 If the model is bigger than VRAM you can only expect approx. 10-20 tokens/s.
-Surprisingly, Deepseek R1 671B in 4-bit runs on GH200 with 20 tokens/s (using Nvidia Dynamo).
+Surprisingly, Deepseek R1 0528 685B in 4-bit runs on our smallest system the GH200 with up to 20 tokens/s.
 That is usable!
-4-bit quantization seems to be the best trade-off between speed and accuracy, but is natively only supported by GB200 Blackwell and GB300 Blackwell Ultra.
+4-bit quantization is the best trade-off between speed and accuracy, but is natively only supported by GB200 Blackwell and GB300 Blackwell Ultra.
 We recommend using Nvidia Dynamo (https://www.nvidia.com/en-us/ai/dynamo/) for inferencing.

 • Tutorial: https://www.philschmid.de/fsdp-qlora-llama3